Welcome to The Music City Chapter of The Falcon Club of America

 Do you have a Falcon with a leaking cowl and want a neat way to keep the water out?–get a piece of the magnetic backed panel that stick on signs are made of, cut it to cover the vent opening and pop it on when it rains..
 Also if you have one that rarely sees rain and you want to keep the water out of the cowl when you wash your Falcon you can use one of these to keep the water out of the cowl area.

-If you are needing a new 24F battery for your 63-65 V8 Falcon and are using the factory mounting check the battery and make sure it has the ledges on the lower ends of the battery for the clamps to latch to.
+If you are needing a new 24F battery for your 63-65 V8 Falcon and are using the factory mounting check the battery Make sure it has the ledges on the lower ends of the battery for the clamps to latch to.
 I bought a new 24F without that and had to modify the mounts on my 63 Sprint.
+24F batteries with the ledge on the bottom end are hard to find but Tractor Supply has Exide 24F with the ledge on the end and as I checked were not expensive as battery prices go being in the high seventy range

 Do you need information about your 1960-1965 Falcon?